 In Missouri, a driver with a blood alcohol content (BAC) of 0.08 percent or higher faces a “per se” DWI conviction without any other evidence.
 Standard DWI charges differ from per se charges in that they can be filed even if a driver’s BAC is under .08 percent if a police officer believes a driver is intoxicated.

 Missouri drivers can face consequences under both criminal law and administrative law.
 It is important to understand the difference between the two:

-Enlisting a knowledgeable lawyer can help you understand your legal options and available defenses.
+Enlisting a knowledgeable Criminal justice lawyer can help you understand your legal options and available defenses.

 I handle a wide range of additional nonviolent and violent criminal cases, including those involving:

-Having an experienced and attentive lawyer for your defense can make all the difference.
+Having an experienced and attentive criminal defense lawyer can make all the difference.
 If you need to speak with a qualified lawyer, I urge you to call my office.